 You can change your settings at any time.

 With this tool, you can use pre-created Mango vocabulary decks or prepare your own study material.
-You can also personalise your learning experience by choosing your goals.
+You can also personalize your learning experience by choosing your goals.

 Mango Languages will track your work and you’ll be able to see your weekly stats.